 Take it outside

 You know that feeling when you’re been working on something for so long that it’s turned into a big blur of words or numbers or concepts or colors?
-Yeah, we do, too.
+Yeah, us too.
 When you’ve hit a wall and want a change of scenery, you don’t have to leave the music behind.
-Grab Move and head out to your balcony or garden for some fresh air, sunshine, and a new perspective.
+Grab Move and head out to your patio or backyard for some fresh air, sunshine, and a new perspective.
 With auto Trueplay it will sound great no matter where you take it.

 Studies have shown that a moderate level of ambient noise enhances productivity.
 So if you’re suddenly missing the subtle noises of your coworkers, it’s understandable.
 Alternatively, a high level of noise can hurt creativity.
-Here’s how to use your system to make the best of both situations.
+So, here’s how to use your system to make the best of both situations.

 Too much noise